 Sony WH-1000XM3 vs Shure AONIC 50: which is better?

 According to SoundGuys’ Shure AONIC 50 vs Sony WH-1000XM3 breakdown, the former is the better noise-cancelling headset for listeners who fly or commute by train regularly.
 Why?
 The AONIC 50 does a better job of attenuating sub-bass frequencies which the WH-1000XM3 can’t touch.
 That said, for standard ambiance like office chit-chat and such, the Sony WH-1000XM3 will perform better.
 It depends on your general usage and what you prioritize.

-There are other things to consider between the headsets, too: Sony’s microphone is better at combatting background noise.
+There are other things to consider between the headsets, too: Sony’s microphone is better at combating background noise.
 For wireless sound quality, the Shure AONIC 50 is the better pick because it supports everything Sony’s headphones do, plus aptX Low Latency.
-What’s more, the defualt sound signature is more neutral-leaning, meaning audio is more accurately reproduced by the Shure AONIC 50.
+What’s more, the default sound signature is more neutral-leaning, meaning audio is more accurately reproduced by the Shure AONIC 50.
 That said, the Sony WH-1000XM3 are more affordable and ultimately the more reasonable, high-value option for most listeners.

 How’s the sound quality of the Sony WH-1000XM3?

 If your primary concern is sound quality, then the Sony WH-1000XM3 won’t disappoint.
 Just like the previous model, these sound great.
 Not only doe they have a subtle emphasis on the low end that will make most consumers happy, they also use Sony’s own LDAC Bluetooth codec which has some of the highest data streaming rates in the game.